Alex1795/profiler_experiments_blog/README.md

 ```
 python data_upload.py
 ```
-This might take several minutes, it is streaming the data from huggingface.
+This might take several minutes, it is streaming the data from HuggingFace.

 4. Once the data is indexed in Elastic you can run the experiments using:
 ```